getify/You-Dont-Know-JS/scope & closures/apB.md

 But, there's a problem.
 The let-statement form is not included in ES6.
 Neither does the official Traceur compiler accept that form of code.

 Tools are meant to solve our problems.
-So, I built a tool called "let-er" [^note-let-er] to address just this issue. *let-er* is a build-step code transpiler, but its only task is to find let-statement forms and transpile them.
+So, I built a tool called "let-er" [^note-let_er] to address just this issue. *let-er* is a build-step code transpiler, but its only task is to find let-statement forms and transpile them.
 It will leave alone any of the rest of your code, including any let-declarations.
 You can safely use *let-er* as the first ES6 transpiler step, and then pass your code through something like Traceur if necessary.

 Moreover, *let-er* has a configuration flag `--es6`, which when turned on, changes the kind of code produced.
 Instead of the `try/catch` ES3 polyfill hack, *let-er* would take our snippet and produce the fully ES6-compliant, non-hacky: